chharvey/counterpoint-proposals/issues/96-remove-void-type.md

 ```

 ## Variable Declaration
-Variables may now be declared without an excplicit initial value.
+Variables may now be declared without an explicit initial value.
 Such variables are initialized to `null` (and thus are unioned with `null` when accessed).
 ```cp
 let var greeting?: str;
 ```
-This new syntax declares `greeting` as an unitialized variable, with an implicit initial value of `null`.
+This new syntax declares `greeting` as an uninitialized variable, with an implicit initial value of `null`.
 When accessed, its type is `str | null`, but it may only be assigned `str` values.
 ```cp
 let var greeting?: str;
 let greet_1: str        = greeting; %> TypeError: Expression of type `str | null` is not assignable to type `str`.